-Mint is not just easy to grow, but its roots, which are called "runners," are incredibly invasive: they quickly grow, sprouting new leaves and new plants as they go.
+Although mint is easy to grow, its roots, which are called "runners," are also incredibly invasive: they quickly grow, sprouting new leaves and new plants as they go.
 Mint will overtake a flower bed or garden in no time if you're not careful.
-So, read on for the Do's and Don'ts of Growing Mint:
+So, read on for the Dos and Don'ts of Growing Mint:

 Readers: We'd love to hear about your experience growing mint.
 How do you tame the herb but still keep it healthy?